-Timothy J. McGinn is an associate in Gunster's Business Litigation practice group.
+Timothy J. McGinn is a shareholder in Gunster’s Business Litigation practice group.
 His practice focuses on the litigation and resolution of complex civil disputes.

 Timothy strives to work closely with his clients to understand their businesses and tailor his counsel to their specific needs.
 He has experience defending corporate clients against breach of contract, breach of fiduciary duty, antitrust, civil racketeering, and securities fraud claims in federal and state courts.
 He has also spearheaded clients’ investigations of alleged insider trading, self-dealing, and other financial misconduct.